 The values described in Table 24-2 are typical values.
 However, due to the process variation the temperature sensor output voltage varies from one chip to another.
-To be capable of achieving more accurate results the temperature measurement can be calibrated in the application software.
-The software calibration requires that a calibration value is measured and stored in a register or EEPROM for each chip, as a part of the production test.
-The software calibration can be done utilizing the formula:
+To be capable of achieving more accurate results the where ADCn are the ADC data registers, k is a fixed coefficient and T{OS} is the temperature sensor offset value determined and stored into EEPROM as a part of the production test.